aroneklund/DTU-27626-cancer/README.md

             TMP_DIR=./tmp

-#### 2.4 - Index the BAM files.
+#### 2.4 - Index the BAM files (DO NOT RUN)

         samtools index patient2_n.sorted.dedup.bam
         samtools index patient2_t.sorted.dedup.bam

-#### 2.5 - BaseRecalibrator - Part 1
+#### 2.5 - BaseRecalibrator - Part 1 (DO NOT RUN)

 We use [GATK](https://software.broadinstitute.org/gatk/) to recalibrate base quality scores.

-Each base in each sequence read comes out of the sequencer with certain quality score.
+Each base in each sequencing read comes out of the sequencer with an individual quality score.
-Depending on the machine used for sequrencing, these scores are subjected to various sources of systematic technical error.
+Depending on the machine used for sequencing, these scores are subject to various sources of systematic technical error.
 Base quality score recalibration (BQSR) works by applying machine learning to model these errors empirically and adjust the quality scores accordingly.